This booklet is published with permission of the authors.

 The pagan god Baal is well documented in the Bible.
 The Israelites were seduced into the worship of both Baal and Ashtaroth, who many agree were originally known as Nimrod and Semiramis.
 The book of Judges records Israel’s sin of serving these two false gods stating:

-And they forsook the LORD God of their fathers, which brought them out of the land of Egypt, and followed other gods, of the gods of the people that were round about them, and bowed themselves unto them, and provoked the LORD to anger.
-And they forsook the LORD, and served Baal and Ashtaroth.
-And the anger of the LORD was hot against Israel.
+and they forsook the LORD God of their fathers, who had brought them out of the land of Egypt; and they followed other gods from among the gods of the people who were all around them, and they bowed down to them; and they provoked the LORD to anger.
+They forsook the LORD and served Baal and the Ashtoreths.
+And the anger of the LORD was hot against Israel...
 (Judges 2:12-14).

 The many fables and deities that sprang from Nimrod also included Nimrod’s mother Semiramis queen of Babylon.
 Semiramis is said to have lusted after her son and eventually seduced and married him.
 One example of a false god springing forth from this incestuous relationship is found in the god Osiris.
 Osiris is literally the Egyptian name for Nimrod and this popular Egyptian god was the husband of his mother

 Even more significant, after Nimrod’s death, Semiramis became pregnant.
 She claimed that her pregnancy was induced without intercourse and that her child was the rebirth of her god husband—Nimrod.
 This claim became the foundation of belief in a virgin birth long before Christ walked the earth.
 From this we can see a clever attempt by Satan to mislead people in anticipation of the genuine virgin birth of Christ by Mary that would take place centuries later.

 The incestuous relationship of Semiramis with Nimrod, and the lie of an immaculate conception, eventually spread throughout much of the world to become the modern day worship of Madonna and child, a foundational teaching of the Roman Catholic Church.